Notes on Tiny Habits by BJ Fogg

 3. Put out the pushup mat the night before (setup friction-free environment)

-Anchoring Behaviours
+Anchoring Behaviors

 One of the best ways to build new tiny habits is anchoring them on existing habits.
 For example, if you want to start meditating, you can anchor that to your existing habit of drinking coffee in the morning.